MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_filament_startbm.rst

     finally decide whether to add more micrographs to your training set.
 If you refine a general model, even 5 images might be enough.

-To create your training data, crYOLO is shipped with a tool called “boxmanager”.
+To create your training data, we developed a dedicated napari plugin called “napari-boxmanager”.

 Start the box manager with the following command:

 .. prompt:: bash $

-    cryolo_boxmanager.py
+    napari_boxmanager